Enbayft/ALEN-Tier-Guide/test.md

 > Desc: The best buddy Ayanami will ever have, and she's damn good on her own too owing to her very high Evasion and Torpedo stat.

 ![DD](https://azurlane.koumakan.jp/w/images/e/eb/TanikazeKaiChibi.png "IJN Tanikaze Kai") - [IJN Tanikaze Kai](https://azurlane.koumakan.jp/Tanikaze#Retrofit)
+> Skill:
-> Skill: When only escort ship alive, increase own evasion by 10% and reduce damage taken from airstrike to self by 50%; When her torpedo hits an enemy, 17% chance to make said enemy take 40% more damage from all torpedoes for 8s.
+>> When only escort ship alive, increase own evasion by 10% and reduce damage taken from airstrike to self by 50%

+>> When her torpedo hits an enemy, 17% chance to make said enemy take 40% more damage from all torpedoes for 8s.

 > Desc: Tinykaze sacrifices almost every part of her statline for exceptionally powerful torpedoes and a torpedo-boosting debuff.
 Devastating if the stars align and the debuff procs on her first torp hit, but little more than a dead weight while she's stuck reloading.
 Handle with care.

 ![DD](https://azurlane.koumakan.jp/w/images/5/55/Z25Chibi.png "Z25") - [KMS Z25](https://azurlane.koumakan.jp/Z25)
+> Skill:
-> Skill: 60% activation every 20s, increases own FP by 40% for 10s; reduces the damage taken by the Flagship by 25%; can equip CL guns.
+>> 60% activation every 20s, increases own FP by 40% for 10s

+>> Reduces the damage taken by the Flagship by 25%; can equip CL guns.

 > Special: Can equip CL guns.